 Since direct modeling of individual spot anomalies does not explain the TTV issue, on the next step we undertook an attempt to model the photospheric activity regions statistically, expressing the star surface brightness as a random field with multiple inhomogeneities.
-This analysis will be presented elsewhere (Baluev, MNRAS, submitted).
+This new analysis is presented elsewhere [14].
 But summarizing its results in brief, in this way we still cannot consistently explain the TTV scatter in HD 189733.
-No more than ~ 10 s can be explained of the observed 70 s TTV jitter.
+No more than $\sim 10$ s can be explained of the observed 70 s TTV jitter.
 This requires us to promote different hypotheses, like the effect of planetary atmosphere or complicated perturbations from other possible bodies.